XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/game-preparation-guide.md

  * Keep calm, we'll probably figure it out!
  * Reach out to me by replying to this mail.
- * I'll be available one hour in advance to the start of the game in our [meting room] to help you out.
+ * I'll be available one hour in advance to the start of the game in our [meeting room] to help you out.

 I'm looking forward to seeing you next Saturday!